 You can visit the shops under new COVID safety rules at the following locations:

 - 27A Prosperity Place, Geebung.

-The tip shops will also accept donations.
+Tip shops also accept donations.

-The landfill is used for rubbish that cannot be recycled.
-This is not for public access.
+This is not open for public access.

 This post was published by www.prorubbishremovalbrisbane.com.au if you have any questions please let us know.
 The information above was current as of December 2020.
 Thanks for reading.